NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.  ***Container***

-        3. Which of the following is *not* true about an object’s attributes?
+        3. Which of the following is *not* true about an object's attributes?

             a.
 Administrators must manually supply information for